Two million tonnes of new electrical appliances each year in Germany

-- Voluntary and mandatory labelling with a lifespan label
+- Voluntary or mandatory labelling of the appliance with a lifespan label

 - Mandatory labelling with a lifespan label and total costs per year

 - Mandatory labelling with a warranty.

 The lifespan label was developed on the basis of insights gained from behavioural science, with the information on the estimated lifespan being presented clearly and in an easy-to-understand manner.
 An alternative label was also designed.
 It created greater transparency for the consumer with regard to the relationship between price and lifespan by providing additional information about the average total cost per year.

 The tested lifespan labels were only able to prevail over price to a limited extent

 Within any given price segment, consumers opted for products with a longer lifespan significantly more often in all appliance groups if they had information on lifespan.
 As a rule, however, they were reluctant to pay a higher price for a longer lifespan: in all product groups, only 3 out of 100 consumers bought an electrical appliance with a longer lifespan if this meant spending more money.
 They were most likely to do so in the case of kettles; here 7 out of 100 opted for an appliance from a higher price category.

 A combination of lifespan labelling and information on the average annual total costs which take into account the purchasing and operating costs over the lifespan proved to have the greatest effect in the study.
 In such a case, 5 out of 100 consumers bought an electrical appliance in a higher price segment.
 Within the product groups, the effect was again greatest in the case of kettles: 11 out of 100 consumers chose a more expensive device.

 On behalf of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety